AlmartDev/InsiderLauncher/README.md

 With the version 1.0.0 you can create and load recent projects

 # Download
-Insider Launcher will be ONLY BUILDEABLE on windows (tested on windows 10, 11)
+Insider Launcher is only tested on windows 10

-download with git:
+clone with git:
 ```
 git clone https://github.com/almartdev/insiderlauncher
 cd insiderlauncher